yigitee/moneybox/README.md

 - Stepper FeatherWing Motor Driver
 - A Box
 ### How Does It Work?
 Model dataset has been collected manually (5-10-20-50-100 Turkish Liras and 2 hand gestures to identify the money's situation whether it is getting in the money box or getting out from it).
 I have used the widget that has been created by the [Jetson-inference](https://github.com/dusty-nv/jetson-inference) library.
 The widget can be used from [here](https://github.com/dusty-nv/jetson-inference/blob/master/docs/pytorch-collect-detection.md).
-Also, the training script is present in the [same page](https://github.com/dusty-nv/jetson-inference/blob/master/docs/pytorch-collect-detection.md).
+Also, the training script is present in the [same page](https://github.com/dusty-nv/jetson-inference/blob/master/docs/pytorch-collect-detection.md). \
+The workflow is simple.
+User shows his/her hand to the camera in desired position to determine the moneyflow direction, in to or out of the moneybox.
+Later on, the camera detects the money and displays its magnitude.
+The magnitude of the money is substracted from or added to the total money displayed in the terminal.